 Spuds are a good choice, as potatoes don’t need a lot of sun to do well, but the possibility of warm, humid periods means blight is a big risk and I’m going to try growing resistant Sarpo varieties in place of old favourites.

 Perennial veg and fruit are always good choices, as they don’t rely on one season’s weather to provide a crop.
 Rhubarb is an allotment staple that usually does well, and red and white currants need far less sun to fruit well than blackcurrants.
 Asparagus is designed to start growing in cool weather.
-Globe artichokes, Jerusalem artichokes and Chinese artichokes are usually worth the space they take up.
+Artichokes, such as Globe artichokes, Jerusalem artichokes and Chinese artichokes are usually worth the space they take up.

 I’ve had success with courgettes and summer squash in a lacklustre summer, but good crops of fruit are not guaranteed.
 Tomatoes are tricky unless the sun comes out, but the smaller the fruit, the more likely they are to ripen.
 Sub-Arctic Plenty is a determinate, cherry tom variety that was bred to crop outdoors in Greenland, and I’ve found it reliably does so here as well.